-The Arboretum and Botanical Gardens take up the majority of the land where the Turtle Bay Park now sits.
+The Arboretum and Botanical Gardens take up the majority of the land where Turtle Bay Park now sits.
 The gardens extend over 20 acres and feature an assortment of native and imported plant species.
-As Redding’s climate can be classified as Mediterranean, most of the plants included in the gardens are the ones that would grow naturally in this warm temperate zone.
+As Redding’s climate can be classified as the Mediterranean, most of the plants included in the gardens are the ones that would grow naturally in this warm temperate zone.

-Turtle Bay Exploration Park gardens make a spectacular backdrop for weddings, parties and other special events.
+Turtle Bay Exploration Park gardens make a spectacular backdrop for weddings, parties, and other special events.
 The arboretum extends for 200 acres and links up with the popular Sacramento River Trail in several spots.

 Turtle Bay Exploration Park Critters

 Wildlife conservation is another important notion that is reflected in many of the displays at Turtle Bay.
-The park has a rehabilitation program that rescues wild animals that would be unable to survive in the wild due to an illness or injury.
+The park has a rehabilitation program that rescues wild animals unable to survive in the wild due to an illness or injury.
 Paul Bunyan’s Forest Camp is home to several of these lucky creatures, and the kids, in particular, love the opportunity to interact with them.

-Several beautiful birds now call Turtle Bay Exploration Park home, including a Sulpher-crested cockatoo called Gidget, and a one-eyed Red-tailed hawk that goes by the name of Aerea.
+Several beautiful birds now call Turtle Bay Exploration Park home, including a Sulpher-crested cockatoo called Gidget and a one-eyed Red-tailed hawk that goes by the name of Aerea.
 Swing by the Parrot Playhouse to check out the lorikeets.

 Other critters include a quite massive Desert tortoise named Mojave.
-He is already over 40 years old, but may well live to see his 100th birthday.
-Chico is a gopher snake and his “bark” sounds far worse than his bite.
+He is already over 40 years old but may well live to see his 100th birthday.
+Chico is a gopher snake, and his “bark” sounds far worse than his bite.
 These snakes often mimic the noise made by rattlesnakes by shaking their tails in the leaves to scare off predators.
 Unlike the rattlers, they are non-venomous, although their coloring is quite similar.

 Turtle Bay Exploration Park Museum

 Pick up your lunch and walk down to the architectural wonder that is the Sundial Bridge.
-The bridge links the north and south sides of the park and is in fact, a working sundial.
+The bridge links the north and south sides of the park and is, in fact, a working sundial.
 Designed by the world-famous Spanish architect Santiago Calatrava, the bridge incorporates steel, granite, and glass in such a way that one feels almost as if you are floating as you make your way across and over the Sacramento River.

-Where is Turtle Bay Exploration Park
+Where is Turtle Bay, Exploration Park

 If you find yourself in this corner of the great state of California, be sure and visit.
 There is something here for every member of the family.
 Your four-legged friends are even welcome in some areas of the park.